NexMaker-Fab/2023zjude-InnoWarm/docs/FilesList/webpage.md

 ## 1.7 Reference & Acknowledgment

-This coursework was completed with reference to the 2022 course work, thanks to the SoFarSoGood team, and thanks to Xinrui Li, Software Engineering 2023, for providing valuable suggestions for revisions.
+This coursework was completed with reference to zjude2022, thanks to the SoFarSoGood team, and thanks to Xinrui Li, Software Engineering 2023, for providing valuable suggestions for revisions.